 “You can’t possibly be addicted to drugs, you’re still so functional!”

 Kind of like the first one, this one excuses your friend from being concerned for their wellbeing by seeking help.
 Admitting that you have an addiction to drugs or alcohol is a really scary thing already.
-You telling your friend that they’re “too functional” to have a problem is counter productive.
+You tell your friend that they’re “too functional” to have a problem is counterproductive.
 And also it is absolutely a myth that being an addict necessitates that you are a logistical mess.
 It is true that often the first part of an addict’s life to be affected by their struggle is their responsibilities and the everyday logistics of their everyday lives.
 But not everyone experiences addiction in the same way.

-**If you know someone who suffers with drug or alcohol addiction please support them.
+If you know someone who suffers from drug or alcohol addiction please support them.
 We have a variety of blog articles in how you can support them through this difficult time.
 Still, the easiest steps to take are these: bring compassion to the table when you talk with them.
 If they approach you asking for help, sit down with them and help them find a drug and alcohol rehab program that works best for them.